ja88a/vrfs-go-merkletree/README.md

 ### Modules Runtime Config

-The CLI client is configurable via command parameters it exposes.
+The CLI client is configurable via the command parameters it exposes.

 The VRFS & FS server configurations rely on their dedicated yml config file in [config](./config), those parameters can be overridden via optional `.env` files or via runtime environment variables.
 Refer to the cleanenv solution and its integration made in the lib utils [config](./libs/utils/config/config.go).

+All config settings come with default values to enable an out-of-the-box experience, and an easier dev one!

 ## Development Framework